shuwair/AirAasiaTest/README.md

 - h2database
 - SpringBootTest

+## 2. Assumptions
+- Data base is design based on entities required but not all services are implemented
+- Assuming all calculations for order is already in system
+- Assuming all validation for order and reservation is already in system

 ## 3. Implementation details
-- Implemented services to perfor curd operation for user
+- Implemented services to take order and insert in data base
 - Can be deployed and run through springboot
-- Test is added to verify service
+- Test is added to verify order service